General Application for GST/HST Rebates

 C is:

-D is the extent (expressed as a percentage) to which you acquired the property or service for consumption, use or supply in the participating province.
+D is the extent (expressed as a percentage) to which you acquired the property or service for consumption, use, or supply in the participating province

 Filing instructions

-We do not accept credit card slips or debit transaction slips as proof of purchase without a copy of the invoice or cash register receipt.
+The CRA does not accept credit card slips or debit transaction slips as proof of purchase without a copy of the invoice or cash register receipt.
+The CRA will not return any receipts or supporting documentation submitted with your application.

 Filing deadline